nvasilop/word2vec-friends-dialogues/README.md

 ### Skip-gram (Model 2) — local conversational context

-With `window=5` and `vector_size=200`, Skip-gram shifted toward **local, context-sensitive patterns**.
+With `window=5` and `vector_size=200`, Skip-gram shifted toward local, context-sensitive patterns.
-Instead of mainly returning character names, the nearest neighbors of the same words included terms related to emotions, conversational states, and speaking style — reflecting the model's focus on what words appear *close together* in dialogue rather than broadly across the corpus.
+Instead of mainly returning character names, the nearest neighbors of the same words included terms related to emotions, conversational states, and speaking style (e.g. dejected, excitedly, happily, panicked, relief) — reflecting the model's focus on what words appear close together in dialogue rather than broadly across the corpus.
+This shift is also visible in the similarity scores: the monica–chandler score increased from 0.57 to 0.63, matching ross–rachel, which suggests the Skip-gram model picked up on the frequent local co-occurrence of Monica and Chandler in dialogue exchanges.

 This contrast is a direct result of the architecture difference:
 - **CBOW** predicts a word from its surrounding context → learns what words share similar contexts